KKVANONYMOUS/Neon-button-hover-effect/README.md

-This is a fully responsive website made using HTML,CSS and Bootstrap 4.
+This is a just a responsive website made using HTML,CSS and Bootstrap 4 for practice purposes